mehrdadmmz/rage-detector_network/README.md

    pip install numpy tqdm matplotlib scikit-learn torch torchvision
    ```
 4. **Prepare the dataset:**
-   TODO: I have to upload it on the Huggingface and give some instructions on how to use it
+   TODO: I will upload it on the Huggingface and give some instructions on how to use it
 6. **Training the Model:**
    To run the main training loop, execute:
    ```bash